ShravaniAllamReddy/shravaniallamr.github.io/README.md

 ## Usage

 If you navigate to home page, there are 3 hyperlinks (About, Portfolio and Contact) when clicked which redirects you to 3 different pages.
-*Home/About me page consists of my photograph and biodata.
+  * Home/About me page consists of my photograph and biodata.
-*Portfolio page consists of my work which is yet to be updated.
+  * Portfolio page consists of my work on workday-planner, weatherforecast eport and project on disaster preparedness.
-*Contact page consists of Name, Email and Message where in you can submit your details to contact me.
+  * Contact page consists of Name, Email and Message where in you can submit your details to contact me.
-*There are social media links of my Linkedin profile and Github account on Contact Page.
+  * There are social media links of my Linkedin profile and Github account on Home Page.

 ## Portfolio Projects